Simoniusss/Simoniusss/README.md

-# READM.md
+# README.md
 - 👋 Hi, I’m @Simoniusss
 - 👀 I’m interested in Science.
-- 🌱 I’m currently learning how to make a website.
+- 🌱 I’m currently learning how to make a websit e.

 <!---